EinaamAlim/SCADA_Testbeds/README.md

 </p>

 # SCADA_Testbeds_Observation Overview
 This repo's primary purpose is to provide frameworks and accompanying data from various models and testbeds.
+This work was published [here](https://ieeexplore-ieee-org.elib.uah.edu/document/10115122).

 # Directory Breakdown
 Each directory is comprised of four main subdirectories: <br>